ogud/DS-Maintain/CDS-maintain.md

 In general there are three operations that a domain wants to influence on its parent:
 {style="format %d"}
+1. Enable DNSSEC validation, i.e. place an initial DS RRset in the parent.
-1. Roll over KSK, this means updating the DS records in the parent to reflect the new set of KSK's at the child.
+2. Roll over KSK, this means updating the DS records in the parent to reflect the new set of KSK's at the child.
 This could be an ADD operation, a DELETE operation on one or more records while keeping at least one DS RR, or a full REPLACE operation.
-2. Turn off DNSSEC validation, i.e. delete all the DS records.
+3. Turn off DNSSEC validation, i.e. delete all the DS records.
-3. Enable DNSSEC validation, i.e. place an initial DS RRset in the parent.

-Operation 1 is covered in [@!RFC7344], operations 2 and 3 are defined in this document.
-In many people's minds, those two later operations carry more risk than the first one.
-This document argues that 2 is identical to 1 and the third one is different (but not that different).
+Operation 2 is covered in [@!RFC7344], operations 1 and 3 are defined in this document.
+In many people's minds, those two operations carry more risk than the first one.
+This document argues that 3 is identical to 2 and the first one is different (but not that different).

 ## The meaning of the CDS RRset